doudejans/qompliance/README.md

 This project needs a PostgreSQL database for storing and managing the (meta)data in the system.
 For a new development environment, please make sure that you have a PostgreSQL database running.
-For example, use the following Docker command which starts a PostgreSQL database called `compliance` (with a weak password!) with a mounted volume to persist the data:
+For example, use the following Docker command which starts a PostgreSQL database called `qompliance` (with a weak password!) with a mounted volume to persist the data:

 ```sh
 docker run -d -v ~/docker_volumes/qompliance/:/var/lib/postgresql/data -e POSTGRES_USER=qompliance -e POSTGRES_PASSWORD=password -p 5432:5432 postgres